 I am not a revolutionary, nor a big risk taker.
 No, thank you, I do not want to do a handstand on the edge of a cliff, nor do I endorse anyone who does.
 I do tend to be more conservative in my actions, yet liberal in my outlook on life.
 I love the discipline of practicing all kinds of physical sports and I love the freedom of play.
 I like to understand how things work, and like to investigate things myself typically before I share them with others.
 I have been a music teacher, classical musician, consultant in the field of disabilities, a student of indigenous healing techniques, a horticulturist, and a yoga teacher.
 Though I have felt as though I did a fairly good job at all of the things I have done for my work, I will tell you that I have saved the best for last.
 I am a very good teacher of real yoga.read more

-In my first teacher training, we, of course, had to study the Yoga Sutras.
+My Favorite Sutra In my first teacher training, we, of course, had to study the Yoga Sutras.
 I think it was in our first weekend (we came together for long weekends every other month) we were assigned to begin reading this for the next weekend.
-So I went home, and opened up my copy.
-Sutra 1.1: Atha Yoga Anusasanam, or Now begins the authoritative instruction of yoga or Now begins the Study of Yoga.read more
+So I went home, and...read more